Online Master of Science in Management

-Current UF students admitted to the combined option can begin graduate coursework while still an undergraduate, with the approval of their undergraduate department.
+Current UF students admitted to the combination option can begin graduate coursework while still an undergraduate, with the approval of their undergraduate department.
 Students can apply a maximum of 12 credits of graduate coursework to both their undergraduate and graduate degrees.

 Graduate Dual Degree